spyrosoft/lambda-lang/README.md

 This will be available on the web.

 The learning utility will be a tree or list or something ordered by most to least frequently used packages.

+## Compiler

+### Speed Optimization

+* Detect when a function's return statement is not used and disregard it entirely